mnfienen/LPR_redux/admin/Curriculum.md

 - Use the analytical model to determine the capture fraction of each well in the basin.
 - Inspect the analytical solution to determine which parameters are most important.
 How are these represented in the MODFLOW formulation?
 Is anything included in the MODFLOW formulation missing from the analytical.
 - Use the analytical model to implement one reallocation strategy to hit a single target reduction in total capture [starting with a historical value of 8.6 CFS at Hoover, evaluate configurations of pumping that do not reduce from this value to below to Public Rights Flow of 6.8 CFS at Hoover].
 For this example of simple optimization, demonstrate that there are mulitple combinations of reducing pumping in wells to achieve the goal and then come up with a basis on which to choose the 'best' strategy (e.g. minimum overall reduction of pumping).
 Relate this strategy to the fairness, equity, or other measures that you identified previously.
 - Reflect on the value of using the analytical model instead of MODFLOW for this analysis - provide an estimate of the time saved.
+- References describing the analytical solution, the code to run the analytical solution to determine depletion reduction for one well, and the code to determine the change in stream capture by altering pumping from multiple wells are provided.

 4. PARETO OPTIMIZATION
 - Repeat the previous step for multiple target reductions of capture.
 The purpose-built code will show the Pareto front and dominated (suboptimal) solutions.
 Explain what is meant by Pareto Optimal solutions in a way that it relates dominated solutions to the Pareto Front and it explains the need for additional constraints to find a single 'best' solution.
+- Choose one of your 'fairness' criteria and find the Pareto solutions with this added.
+- Plot the Pareto optimal solutions with and without the fairness criterion on the same axes.
+Discuss the 'costs' and 'benefits' of adding a fairness criterion.
+- Code to implement Pareto optimization for stream capture versus pumping reduction with the option to add a 'fairness' criterion is provided.

 5. PARETO OPTIMIZATION IN DECISION-RELEVANT UNITS
-- Convert stream Q to fish proability of occurrence units
-- Convert well pumping to agricultural receipts
+- Convert stream flow to probability of fish occurrence units and well pumping to agricultural receipts.
-- Optimization from the point of view of three different stakeholders.
-This may require that a reduction in pumping is subjected to a value-of-pumped-water relation or that streamflow be related to fish health, for example.
-- Discuss how the Pareto fronts for all three stakeholders relate to the Pareto front developed in the previous step.
-- Discuss how the Pareto optimal solutions of all three stakeholders can be considered or combined to find optimal compromise solutions.
+- Complete three Pareto optimizations: pumping reduction and fish occurence; streamflow and agricultural receipts; and agricultural receipts and fish occurence.
+Discuss how each curve could be used to support water water allocation decision-making.
+- Plot the three Pareto fronts on the streamflow versus pumping reduction axes.
+Discuss the 'costs' and 'benefits' of optimizing in decision-relevant units.
+- Repeat the agricultural receipts and fish occurence optimization with three different fairness criteria applied.
+Discuss how these solutions could be used to guide water resources allocation decisions.
 - Reflect on which parts of this process you feel should and should not be in the professional domain of a hydrogeologist.
 For any area that is outside of the scope of a hydrogeologist, justify its exclusion and, if possible, describe the expertise needed to address this area.
+- Curves relating probability of fish occurence versus streamflow and an explanation of how well pumping is converted to agricultural receipts are provided.
+A code that can implement one or both of these conversions and complete Pareto optimization with or without a fairness criterion applied is provided.

 6. REPORT AND PRESENTATION
-- Your audience will be technical staff at the Department of Natural Resources as well as stakeholders who might be affected by pumping reductions.
+- Your audience will be technical staff at the Department of Natural Resources as well as stakeholders who might be affected directly by pumping reductions.
+- You should present your technical work in sufficient detail that a professional hydrogeologist could replicate your work.
+For context, you have been called in as a technical expert to advise a process by which elected officials, government experts, and citizens will jointly decide how to reallocate pumping rates.
+- You should clearly state any assumptions that you make about how different stakeholders value water.
 - The tone of your report should be aimed at a professional audience, include explanations of key concepts in the appendices for non-experts.
-- Your presentation should be no more than 15 minutes.
+- Your presentation should be no more than 15 minutes long plus 10 minutes for questions.
 - Expect to get questions that are based on your technical approach as well as questions from stakeholders who may not be pleased with your recommendations.
-- You should clearly state any assumptions that you make about how different stakeholders value water.
-- You should present your technical work in sufficient detail that a professional hydrogeologist could replicate your work.
-For context, you have been called in as a technical expert to advise a process by which elected officials, government experts, and citizens will jointly decide how to reallocate pumping rates.
+Be prepared to describe and explain your fairness criteria.

 ## -----------------------------------------------------------------------------------
 ## The Little Plover Study - Needs